 Italy is fashionable – the whole world knows this.
 I once heard what the Milanese apparently spend on new clothes every year, and it about gave me a heart attack.
 But there are some shopping secrets the Italians have that they don’t always share with outsiders – including the fact that they’re bargain hunters.
 Italians love their outlet malls, and they go nuts during the two official sales periods in Italy.

-Here’s a list of the sales dates for 2016, region by region It’s in Italian, but scroll down to see the list of “REGIONI” – the “SALDI INVERNALI” are the winter sales dates, and the “SALDI ESTIVI” are the summer sales dates.
+A note about the Sottocoperta site: It’s in Italian, but scroll down to see the list of “REGIONI” – the “SALDI INVERNALI” are the winter sales dates, and the “SALDI ESTIVI” are the summer sales dates.
 Some have set date ranges, some have a start date and then run “per 60 giorni,” or for 60 days.

 Many tourists will stay away from Italy in January simply because the weather isn’t conducive to the picture they have of an ideal Italian vacation.
 If you’re a shopaholic, however, January may be one of the best times to go – it’s winter sales season.